Tojiro Basic Santoku 170 mm – versatile Japanese knife

 - Versatile knife for meat, fish, and vegetables

-- Japanese knife design focused on precision and sharpness
+- Japanese knife design with a focus on precision and sharpness

 You are always welcome to contact our customer service at web@hwl.dk for further information.